-This discussion and analysis is intended to serve as an introduction to the University's financial statements: the Statement of Net Assets, the Statement of Revenues, Expenses, and Changes in Net Assets, and the Statement of Cash Flows.
+This discussion and analysis is intended to serve as an introduction to the University's financial statements: the statement of net position, the statement of revenues, expenses, and changes in net position, and the statement of cash flows.
 The financial statements are designed to provide readers with a broad overview of the University's finances from all sources of revenue, in a manner similar to the private sector.
-The University's recognized auxiliary organizations are presented in a separate column to enable the reader to distinguish between the University and these separate but related not-for-profit organizations.
+The University's discretely presented component units are presented in a separate column to enable the reader to distinguish between the University and these separate but related not-for-profit organizations.

-The Statement of Net Assets is the University's balance sheet.
-It presents information on all of the University's assets and liabilities, with the difference between the two reported as net assets (equity).
-Assets and liabilities are generally reported at their book value, except investments, which are reported at their fair market value.
-Over time, increases or decreases in net assets may serve as a useful indicator of the financial position of the University.
+The statement of net position is the University's balance sheet.
+It presents information on all of the University's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between these four are reported as net position (equity).
+Assets, deferred outflows of resources, liabilities, and deferred inflows of resources are generally reported at their book value, except investments, which are reported at their fair market value.
+Over time, increases or decreases in net position may serve as a useful indicator of the financial position of the University.

-The University's net assets are classified into three categories:
+The University's net position is classified into three categories:

-- Invested in capital assets, net of related debt
+- Net investment in capital assets

 - Restricted

 - Unrestricted

-Changes from one year to the next in total net assets as presented on the Statement of Net Assets are based on the activity presented on the Statement of Revenues, Expenses, and Changes in Net Assets.
+Changes from one year to the next in total net position as presented on the statement of net position are based on the activity presented on the statement of revenues, expenses, and changes in net position.

-The Statement of Revenues, Expenses, and Changes in Net Assets is the University's income statement.
+The statement of revenues, expenses, and changes in net position is the University's income statement.
 Revenues earned and expenses incurred during the year on an accrual basis are classified as either operating or nonoperating.
 This distinction results in operating deficits, as the GASB Statement No. 35 reporting model requires classification of state appropriations, a significant revenue stream to fund current operations, as nonoperating revenue.